christophrumpel/cv/README.md

 ### Talks 💬

-2016 I started to give meetup talks in Vienna.
-2017 I spoke a lot about chatbots in meetups as well as on several small to medium conferences like the WebCamp in Zagreb or the Christmage in Aachen.
+In 2016 I started to give meetup talks in Vienna.
+Since then, speaking has become an important part of my work.
+In 2018, I have spoken on 12 different conferences and meetups in five different countries.
-Checkout this [video](https://youtu.be/DbSNTjLszsM) of my last talk in Zagreb / Croatia or my [website](http://christoph-rumpel.com/talks) for more details on my talks.
+Checkout this [video](https://www.youtube.com/watch?v=IDoQ5fLLURg) of my talk in Kiew / Ukraine or my [website](http://christoph-rumpel.com/talks) for more details on my talks.

 ## Specialization 🖖🏼

 Since 2016 I have spent most of my time at Liechtenecker working with chatbots.
 Lichtenecker is among the few companies who already built several chatbots for Austrian companies.
 Besides Facebook and Slack we also developed custom chatbots and chatbot interfaces for website integrations.
 As I mentioned earlier I also did several talks on my experiences on this topic so far and I am currently writing the book "[Build Chatbots with PHP](https://christoph-rumpel.com/build-chatbots-with-php)".

+Generally speaking, PHP and Laravel are the tools I use everday and what I know best.

 ### Chatbots I have built 🤖